ibm-cloud-docs/transit-gateway/adding-gateway.md

 :   ID of the IBM Cloud account to use for creating a classic connection.
 Only used with `classic` type, when the account of the connection is different than the gateway's account.

 `--zone`
-:   Optional: Availability zone where a GRE tunnel or VPN connection will be deployed.
+:   Optional: Availability zone where a GRE tunnel or VPN connection is deployed.
 Only applicable to the `vpn_gateway` network type.

 `--default-prefix-filter`
 :   Optional: Default prefix filter of the connection (`permit` | `deny`).